Cost of solar panels in Ohio (2025)

 Can I get free solar panels in Ohio?

 We’re not aware of a totally free solar option in Ohio.
 You can also lease or enter a PPA with little to no upfront costs.
-Though, neither is totally free.
+Still, neither is totally free.
 Solar leases usually come with a flat monthly fee, and PPAs make you pay per unit of electricity.
 In general, beware of deals that sound too good to be true.
 Solar scams that promise free solar panels often, unfortunately, end up costing people quite a bit of money.

 » FREE SOLAR PANELS: Are they really free?